All Products

 AND partition_id > 0;

-Why am I unable to view the partition information after I create a partitioned table?
+Why can't I find partition information after I create a partitioned table?

-No data is written to the table.
-When you create the table, you only configure a partitioning rule by specifying a partition key.
-Partitioning is performed based on the values of the partition key.
-If no data is written to the table, the partition key values are empty and no partition is created.
+• When you create a table, you only define a partitioning rule by specifying a partition key; the system does not create partitions immediately.
+The system creates partitions based on the values of the partition key.
+If you have not written data to the table, the system creates no partitions because the partition key has no values.

-No BUILD job for partitions is complete.
-Partitions are not created in real time.
-You can view the partition information only after a BUILD job of the table is complete.
+• Partition building is not a real-time process.
+You can view partition information only after the BUILD job for the written data is complete.

 Solution: